Codecademy/docs/content/php/concepts/math-functions/terms/decbin/decbin.md

 ---
 Title: 'decbin()'
-Description: 'Converts a decimal number to a binary number.'
+Description: 'Converts a decimal number to a string containing a binary number.'
 Subjects:
   - 'Computer Science'
   - 'Web Design'